billbuchanan/appliedcrypto/unit08_blockchain/lab/README.md

 ## Setting up your Ethereum wallet on Sepolia
-The Sepolia network allows a user to test an Ethereum application, and using free Ether.
-Initially setup your MetaMask wallet.
+The Sepolia network allows a user to test an Ethereum application and using free Ether.
+Initially, set up your MetaMask wallet.
 A document to outline how you set this up is [here](https://github.com/billbuchanan/appliedcrypto/blob/main/unit08_blockchain/lab/Metamask.pdf).
 Once you have set it up, answer the following:

 * What is your public ID (just define the first four hex values)?
 * Find out someone else's public ID, and send them 0.001 Ether.
 If you are doing the lab on your own, send it to Bill (ID: 0xbB15B38e4ef6aF154b89A2E57E03Cd5cbD752233 []).